Wing Commander (horse): Life and career

 In addition to being shown under saddle, Wing Commander was trained to pull a fine harness cart, although he was not shown in harness.

+Wing Commander died January 19, 1969.

+Descendants

 Following his show career, Wing Commander was retired to stud and was the leading Saddlebred sire from 1963 to 1968.

-Wing Commander died January 19, 1969.
 Wing Commander was grandsire to Sky Watch, who won five World's Grand Championships, and maternal grandsire to Imperator, who won four World's Grand Championships.
 The two horses were also known for their "duels" or shows where they competed against each other.